-Contains more than 37,000 annual time series of quantitative historical information covering virtually every quantifiable dimension of American history.
+"This definitive reference work contains more than 37,000 annual time series of quantitative historical information covering virtually every quantifiable dimension of American history: population, work and welfare, economic structure and performance, governance, and international relations, all from the earliest times to the present."
 Essays place the data into historical context, and the data can be downloaded in Excel or CVS.
-Off-campus access is limited to UNC students, faculty, and staff.
+(Source: Vendor website)

 Access: Off Campus Access is available for: UNC-Chapel Hill students, faculty, and staff; UNC Hospitals employees; UNC-Chapel Hill affiliated AHEC users.
 Coverage: Pre-Colonial America to the present